EPA cancels $7 billion Biden-era grant program to boost solar energy

-Solar, a renewable energy, is widely regarded as a way to introduce cleaner power onto the electrical grid and lower energy bills for American consumers.
+Under Republican President Donald Trump, officials have pursued dozens of deregulatory measures related to federal rules intended to protect clean air and water.
+Last week, the EPA proposed rescinding the agency’s “endangerment finding” which serves as the scientific and legal basis for regulating planet-warming greenhouse gas emissions.

+The administration has taken steps to bolster fossil fuels such as coal, oil and natural gas as it pursues American "energy dominance in the global market.

-EPA Administrator Lee Zeldin said in a statement on social media that authority for the program was eliminated under the tax-and-spending bill signed last month by Republican President Donald Trump.
-The law eliminated the Greenhouse Gas Reduction Fund that was approved under the 2022 Inflation Reduction Act.
-The fund set aside $20 billion in “green bank” money for community development projects to boost renewable energy, and an additional $7 billion for the solar program.
+EPA Administrator Lee Zeldin said in a statement on social media that authority for the solar program was eliminated under the tax-and-spending law signed by Trump last month.
+It eliminated the Greenhouse Gas Reduction Fund, approved under the 2022 Inflation Reduction Act, that set aside $20 billion for community development projects to boost renewable energy and an additional $7 billion for the solar program.

 “The bottom line is this: EPA no longer has the statutory authority to administer the program or the appropriated funds to keep this boondoggle alive,″ Zeldin said.
 “Today, the Trump EPA is announcing that we are ending Solar for All for good, saving US taxpayers ANOTHER $7 BILLION!”

-Sen. Bernie Sanders, I-Vt, who introduced the Solar for All program to slash electric bills for working families, called Zeldin’s action illegal.
+Sen. Bernie Sanders, I-Vt, who introduced the Solar for All program to cut electric bills for working families, said Zeldin’s action was illegal.

 “Solar for All means lower utility bills, many thousands of good-paying jobs and real action to address the existential threat of climate change,″ Sanders said in a statement. ”At a time when working families are getting crushed by skyrocketing energy costs and the planet is literally burning, sabotaging this program isn’t just wrong — it’s absolutely insane.
 We will fight back to preserve this enormously important program.”

-The Trump administration has already targeted the “green bank” funds, first freezing the grants, then terminating the agreements altogether.
-Zeldin called them “a clear cut case of waste and abuse” and a “gold bar” scheme earlier this year.
+“These grants are delivering billions of dollars of investment to red and blue states alike,″ she said.
+Bosh said solar was one of the cheapest energy sources at a time of growing demand for electricity.

+“This administration is continuing to dig itself into a hole,” she said.

-The EPA has argued that the tax and policy bill law repealed the green bank and allows the agency to rescind the money it has already obligated.
-The recipients of that money disagree.
-They say the bulk of the money had already been disbursed and isn’t affected by the law.
+The EPA has argued that the tax and policy law allows the agency to rescind the money it has already obligated.
+The recipients of that money disagree, saying the bulk of the money had already been disbursed and is not affected by the law.

+Southern Environmental Law Center litigation director Kym Meyer said if the administration wants to move forward with canceling Solar for All funds, “we will see them in court.”

-Grant recipients have filed lawsuits challenging the administration’s actions, and a judge ruled in April the EPA cannot freeze the contracts.
+Grant recipients have already challenged the administration’s actions, and a judge ruled in April the EPA cannot freeze the contracts.

 Rhode Island Sen. Sheldon Whitehouse, the top Democrat on the Senate Environment Committee, called Zeldin’s elimination of the solar program a betrayal “that will further hike electricity costs and make our power grid less reliable.”